EnesSaci/EnesSaci/README.md

-# 👋 Merhaba, ben Enes!
+# 👋 Hi there, I'm Enes!
-Yeni başlayan bir yazılımcı olarak kendimi geliştiriyorum 🚀
+I'm a beginner developer, continuously working on improving my skills 🚀

-## 💻 Öğrendiğim Teknolojiler
+## 💻 Technologies I'm Learning
 - HTML | CSS | JavaScript
 - Git & GitHub
 - VSCode

-## 🛠️ Üzerinde Çalıştığım Şeyler
+## 🛠️ What I'm Working On
-- Küçük uygulamalarla temel becerilerimi geliştiriyorum.
+- Building small projects to strengthen my fundamentals
-- GitHub profilimi düzenli olarak güncelliyorum.
+- Updating my GitHub profile regularly
-- Yakında ilk full-stack uygulamamı paylaşacağım!
+- Planning to share my first full-stack project soon!

-## 📫 Bana ulaş:
+## 📫 How to reach me
+-
 - [enessaci07@gmail.com]

 ---

-> Öğrenmeye açık, araştırmayı seven, sürekli gelişen bir yazılımcı adayıyım.
+> I’m an open-minded, curious, and constantly evolving developer in the making.